- How long has Interface Tile been in business?

 - Grout cracking is caused by a flexible substrate such as plywood, etc. It’s usually caused by poor installation or the tile not being bonded, resulting in loose tile.

 - Can dirty grout be re-grouted?

 - Yes.
-Dirty grout can be professional cleaned or ripped out and completely re-grouted depending on what the situation calls for.
+Dirty grout can be professional cleaned or removed and completely re-grouted depending on what the situation calls for.